DOI10.47051/AZYE5437

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..6,7 Although Stenocercus chota is considered a common species adaptable to human-modified environments,8 it meets the IUCN red list criteria9 to be included in the Vulnerable, instead of the Least Concern,8 category: the species’ extent of occurrence is less than 2,000 km2, its habitat is severely fragmented, and there is continuing decline in the extent and quality of the ecosystem where it occurs.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..6,7 Although Stenocercus chota is considered a common species adapted to human-modified environments,8 it meets the IUCN Red List criteria9 to be included in the Vulnerable, instead of the Least Concern,8 category: the species’ extent of occurrence is less than 2,000 km2, its habitat is severely fragmented, and there is continuing decline in the extent and quality of the ecosystem where it occurs.
 It is estimated that ~57% of the habitat of S. chota has been transformed into a matrix of human settlements, pastures, and agricultural fields.10 Additionally, the species is not found within protected areas.8

 Distribution of Stenocercus chota in Ecuador